suman1209/UTN_Captcha_Detector/README.md

 # UTN_Captcha_Detector
-This is a project to detect captchas using computer vision
+This is a project to detect CAPTCHA using computer vision